un6oH/Shader-Art/README.md

 All programs allow you to download the full res image that you create.

+A collection of images made with the programs can be found here: [Google Drive](https://drive.google.com/drive/folders/1EiPTVD6AeEmbAaDjvuhKkBIpqo01PhJl?usp=sharing).
+Some images were edited/composited in paint.net.

 ### Conway's Game of Life

 The classic.
 Requires a black and white image named image.png in the folder.